The Academic Program

 Tuition and Financial Aid

-Colgate’s off-campus study tuition and financial structure make programs accessible for all students, regardless of financial means, just as it does for on-campus programs, and helps to ensure that the programs attended by our students meet the university’s high standards for academic rigor and quality.
+Colgate’s off-campus study tuition and financial structure make programs accessible for all students, regardless of financial means, just as it does for on-campus programs.
+The tuition structure helps to ensure that Colgate programs meet the university’s high standards for academic rigor and quality.

 Students receiving need-based financial aid will have their financial aid package reviewed by the Office of Financial Aid for the semester they will be abroad.
 Financial aid is applied to students’ accounts at the time of billing.
 Students are responsible for paying any balance due to Colgate.
 If there is a credit due, it will be released to the student shortly before the start of the semester.

 Financial aid may be increased to meet the additional cost of off-campus study for only one semester and one extended study.
 Students participating in an additional semester-long or extended study program will have their awards capped at the amount they would have received if they were to remain on campus.

 For information regarding withdrawal from off-campus study, see Withdrawal and Refund Policy section in Expenses.

 Colgate study groups provide students the opportunity to study off campus for a semester under the guidance and mentorship of a Colgate faculty member.
 Each study group has a unique academic focus and immerses students in new cultures, perspectives and experiences.
 Depending on the program, students will live together with their peers in apartments, with local students in university dorms, or with local host families.
 Study groups primarily accommodate registered Colgate students, though occasionally a few students from the New York Six group of colleges or Syracuse University may participate on certain study groups with visiting-student status on a space-available basis.
 Study groups normally enroll 15-18 students and are subject to minimum enrollment numbers to operate.